Freeman East Asia Internship Award

 - Non-U.S. citizens are eligible; however, this funding cannot be used for students returning to their home country.

 - Students must be currently enrolled during their fellowship.

 - Students who receive the Freeman award must be in good academic standing.

 - Students should be able to demonstrate financial need.
-Since the Freeman award is given to students based on work associated with a class, it is considered financial aid.
 If you received financial aid (accepted the full amount of loans you were offered) for the course, your aid may be adjusted and the grant may not be paid to you directly.
 Rather, the grant may be used to pay off the loans that were previously awarded to you.

-- Fellows must complete a short survey regarding the internship experience, which will be sent via email from Meghan Rasmussen, Director of Foundation Relations and Institutional Grants.
+- Fellows must complete a short survey regarding the internship experience, which will be sent via email from Meghan Rasmussen, Director of Sponsored Programs.

-- If you receive the Freeman award, you are not eligible for any other Immersive Professional Learning (IPL) funding for the same experience.
+- If you receive the Freeman award, you are not eligible for any other Experiential Learning (EL) funding for the same experience.

 - Students can only receive a Freeman award once during their time at MIIS.